Optimal Local Simulations of a Quantum Singlet

 Here we address the problem of finding the optimal local models for this general task as well as the interesting restricted case in which the colorings are opposite.
 By transforming these into ground state problems for unusual long-range spin systems~\cite{goulko2017grasshopper}, we present numerical characterizations of the optimal models.
 Our results give a rich new quantitative characterization of the Bell non-locality of the singlet as a fundamental physical resource.
 One class of applications is in efficient testing of singlets~\cite{cowperthwaite2023comparingsinglettestingschemes} to guarantee the integrity of quantum cryptography and other tasks in scenarios where adversaries may substitute physical systems with pre-determined measurement outcomes for qubits.

 \paragraph{Background. } Ref.~\cite{kent2014bloch} introduced and analyzed Bell inequalities for spin measurements along two random axes that are separated by a fixed angle $\theta$.
-It was shown that classical correlations satisfy bounds violated by quantum theory for $\theta$ in the range $0 \leq \theta\leq \pi/3$.
-However, the bounds were not shown to be optimal for general $\theta$.
-It was noted that tighter bounds might be obtained by solving the following geometric combinatorics problem:
+It was shown that classical correlations satisfy bounds violated by quantum theory for $\theta$ in the range $0 \leq \theta\leq \pi/3$, and that the Bell hemisphere model is not optimal for large values of $\theta$.
+However, the bounds were not shown to be optimal for general $\theta$ and optimal classical models were not identified.
+It was noted that tighter bounds and classical models closer to optimal would be obtained by solving the following intriguing geometric combinatorics problem:

 A Bloch sphere is half-covered by a lawn, such that exactly one of every pair of antipodal points belongs to the lawn.
 A grasshopper lands at a random point on the lawn, and then jumps in a random direction through spherical angle $\theta$.
 What lawn shape maximizes the probability that the grasshopper remains on the lawn after jumping, and what is this maximum probability as a function of $\theta$?